SimonLab/CV/README.md

 # Simon Labondance

 I am a Full-stack JavaScript web developer with a background in Mathematics and Information Technology.
-I have recently graduate from [Founders And Coders](http://www.foundersandcoders.com/), an intensive and highly selective web development bootcamp, and I am now seeking for new projects where I can continue to develop my skills.
+I have recently graduate from [Founders And Coders](http://www.foundersandcoders.com/), an intensive and highly selective web development bootcamp, and I am now seeking for new projects where I can continue to enhance my skills.

-Logical yet also creative, I love learning new concepts and testing new ideas in my code, and always strive to find the best solution to problems.
+Logical yet also creative, I love learning new concepts and testing new ideas in my code, and I always strive to find the best solution to problems.

 ## Skills